On the use of ordered factors as explanatory variables: A method for choosing scores

 \subsection{The rationale of the formulation}

 The basic scores $1,\dots,K$ are equivalent to the scaled values $u_k=k/(K+1)\in(0,1)$ for $k=1,\dots,K$.
 In case the original scores span a different set of values, such as $0,1,\dots, K-1$, there exists some other affine transformation to achieve the same $u_{k}$'s values; the only requirement is that the original scores are equally spaced.
 Our aim is to select a non-linear transformation of the $u_{k}$'s, which can better fit the data pattern than the equally-spaced scores.
-This plan can be broadly viewed as a replacement of the above-mentioned suggestion by \citet{armitage:1955} and \citet{grau:korn:1987} of identifying scores with subject-matter interpretation, in the common cases where a specification with such an ideal genesis is not feasible.
+This plan can be broadly viewed as a replacement of the above-mentioned suggestion by \citet{armitage:1955} and \citet{grau:korn:1987} of identifying scores with subject-matter interpretation, in the frequently occurring cases where a specification with such an ideal genesis is not feasible.

-Take now into consideration two simple facts: (a) the $u_{k}$'s correspond to a set of equally-spaced quantiles of the $U(0,1)$ distribution, and (b) the transformation of these values must be monotonically increasing, in a strict sense.
-Combining these two remarks, we are led to consider transformations of the type $q_{k}=Q(u_{k})$ where $Q$ is a continuous quantile function, that is, the inverse of a continuous distribution function $P=Q\inv$.
+Take now into consideration two simple facts: (a)~the $u_{k}$'s correspond to a set of equally-spaced quantiles of the $U(0,1)$ distribution, and (b)~the transformation of these values must be monotonically increasing.
+For simplicity of treatment, we shall focus on the case where monotonicity holds in a strict sense, although this is not logically compelling; on this point, see also the final paragraph of Section~\ref{s:transform}.
+Combining remarks (a) and (b), we are led to consider transformations of the type $q_{k}=Q(u_{k})$ where $Q$ is a continuous quantile function, that is, the inverse of a continuous distribution function $P=Q\inv$.
 Hence the $q_{k}$'s represent the quantiles of $P$ at the levels $k/(K+1)$, for $k=1,\ldots, K$.

 From the formal viewpoint, we have not yet made any progress, since the $q_{k}$'s simply represent an arbitrary sequence of numbers, with only the condition of monotonicity.
 Their interpretation as quantiles, however, lends itself to the introduction of a flexible parametric family of distributions from which to select a suitable member $P$.
 We shall sometimes write $q_{k}(\theta)=Q(u_{k}; \theta)$ to emphasize the dependence on the parameter vector $\theta\in\Real^p$ which identifies a given distribution in the parametric family.